-Our business will continue to grow with the benefit of 'word of mouth' referrals from our customers and I would like to take this opportunity to extend an invitation to non-customers to visit our branch, meet the staff and discuss what we can do to assist with your banking requirements.
-Then once you are happy banking with us, spread the word and help us grow this business.
+Again, I would like to extend an invitation to any of our shareholders who do not bank with us, to visit our branch, meet the staff and discuss what we can do to assist you with your banking requirements.
+Then, once you are happy banking with us, you can help us grow our business by spreading the word.
+Word of mouth referrals continues to be a great source of business.